 In Special Needs News

-Pexels gustavo fring 5163804
+pexels gustavo fring 5163804

 In response to what they claim are growing complaints, two of the nation’s largest airlines – Delta and United – have imposed new rules effective March 1, 2018, regarding passengers traveling with service and emotional-support animals.